 Use a visual framework to align on team purpose, values, roles, and working agreements.
 Each person contributes, and the group builds consensus.

-This activity creates a tangible artifact that guides future work together.
+This creates a tangible artifact that guides future work together.
 It's particularly valuable for new teams or teams going through transitions.

-World cafe
+World café

 Set up multiple discussion tables, each with a different question or topic.
 Participants rotate between tables at timed intervals, building on conversations left by previous groups.

 This format ensures everyone participates and generates rich insights from diverse perspectives.
-It works well for entire group gatherings where you want substantive discussion.
+It works well for entire-group gatherings where you want substantive discussion.

 Department showcase